aaron-desmond/Tiny-Seach-Engine/indexer/IMPLEMENTATION.md

 The `indexBuild` function writes a file to represent the index of words and their corresponding document occurrences.
 It iterates through the pageDirectory provided by crawler.c and calls `indexPage` for each file to update the index data structure for the file and writes the index once all webpages have been examined.

+    Create new index
+    Initialize docID to 1
+    While document file for docID in pageDirectory exists Load that webpage
+    	If webpage load successful
+    		indexPage that webpage
+    		Delete that webpage
+    	Increment docID
+    Return the index

 ### indexPage

 The `indexPage` function, given a webpage document, extracts its keywords (normalizing them if necessary) and creates/updates their counters in the index.

+    Initialize word position to 0
+    While there is another word in webpage
+    	Get the next word
+    	If word length >= 3
+    		Normalize word to lower case
+    		Search for word in index
+    		If word not in index
+    			Add word to index
+    		Increment the count of the word and docID
+    	Free the word

 ## Other modules